Frequently Asked Questions

 How can I tell if a particular light-duty hybrid vehicle is an AFV or otherwise eligible for credit under EPAct?

-Any light-duty vehicle is an AFV if it is a dedicated vehicle or is a dual fueled vehicle by virtue of meeting NHTSA's minimum driving range criteria for dual fueled automobiles.
-The light-duty hybrid vehicles on the market as of the end of calendar year 2015 come in various engine configurations.
+Any light-duty vehicle is an AFV if it is a dedicated vehicle or is a dual-fueled vehicle by virtue of meeting NHTSA's minimum driving range criteria for dual-fueled automobiles.
+The light-duty hybrid vehicles on the market as of the end of the 2019 calendar year come in various engine configurations.
 Some are conventional hybrid vehicles that have gasoline engines and no capacity to operate on other alternative fuels nor to enable fueling from off-board sources (e.g., Toyota Prius, Honda Civic Hybrid, and Ford Fusion Hybrid).
 These vehicles do not qualify as AFVs because they are neither dedicated vehicles nor capable of operating on a liquid (e.g., E85) or gaseous (e.g., compressed natural gas) alternative fuel.
 Although these hybrid vehicles can operate at low speeds for short distances on the energy captured through regenerative braking, that electricity does not come from an off-board source.
 Consequently, the acquisition of such a hybrid vehicle by a covered fleet is not treated as an AFV acquisition.
 Beginning model year 2014, though, light-duty hybrid vehicles that are not AFVs have been eligible for ½ of an AFV credit.

 What about medium- and heavy-duty hybrid vehicles?